 How does a virtual bridal shower work?

 The short answer is: much like a normal bridal shower!
 Except, of course, you’re gathering via a video call.
-Use a platform like Google Hangouts or Zoom to create an event link you can include in the bridal shower invitations.
+Use a platform like Google Hangouts or Zoom to create an event link you can include in the bridal shower invitations, or if you’re throwing a grooms’ shower or couples’ shower, in the couples’ wedding shower invitations.
 As mentioned earlier, you may want to have a practice meeting ahead of time if a lot of people on the guest list are not familiar with these types of platforms.
-But, in these times, chances are they’ve used either platform at least once or twice.
+Chances are they’ve used either platform at least once or twice.

 It’s important to remember that you can still do a lot of the things that a regular bridal shower would include, like playing games and having a theme.
 Whether you’re hosting/planning your own or someone else’s, have a plan of how the event should go and a timeline of activities—even if the gathering is super low-key with time for catching up and time for toasting the happy couple.
 Everyone knows this isn’t normal partying, but the bride and groom should still feel special and showered with love.
 Consistency is key.